 These industries have a lot to lose in their attempts to keep the public in the dark.
 Animal agriculture is currently at a turning point.
 People are coming to terms with the realities of this industry and are saying no to meat and dairy in mass numbers.
 The growth of plant-based alternatives and the promise of clean meat is the industry’s nightmare, and they will fight tooth and nail to retain their customers.
 Their propaganda is woven throughout the fabric of our society and it is only increasing as more and more people reject animal products.
 We’ve already examined how pervasive and unethical their marketing is in the targeting of schoolchildren, as seen in our work about Dairy Educators and Agriculture in the Classroom.
 But these examples only scratch the surface of the industry’s reach into all of our societal institutions.

 Major consumer shifts are occurring and the cracks in the industry’s façade are widening.
 For people that cannot in good conscience support animal cruelty, a transition to a compassionate plate is necessary – one that is free of all animal products.
 For those who want to take a step further and take a stand against animal cruelty, the animals trapped in these agricultural hells need a voice.
 No animal deserves this.
 Become informed, become engaged, and help dismantle this incredibly cruel system.
-We need a complete transition away from animal agriculture and work towards creating a food system entirely rooted in plant-based and cellular agriculture.
+We need a complete transition away from animal agriculture and work towards creating a food system entirely rooted in plant-based and cell-based food.